SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 Note: Extrem changes in the conditions, for example an incoming thunderstorm on a previously dry and hot track, will result in extreme variances in the statistical models and thereby will lead to strange recommendations in many cases.
 This is a drawback for the moment, so always double-check under those circumstances.
 Jona will use the data collection of recent races, if available, to guess the best possible combination of tyre compound and pressures, but especially in changing conditions tyre pressures may be way off.
 So double check the recommendations fo the Race Engineer against your own experiences and gut feeling.

 Additional notes for *iRacing* users: It looks like that tyre pressures and also to some extent tyre temperatures for most of the cars are not available in the *iRacing* live data.
 To make it worse, damage information is also not available in the API, although *iRacing* apparently has a sophisticated damage model.
 Since *iRacing* is a quite mature (not to say old) simulation game, and the API hasn't changed in a while, I am quite pessimistic, that this will be fixed.
-Therefore, the recommendations of the Virtual Race Engineer will be at best limited and in some cases even false.
+Therefore, the recommendations of the AI Race Engineer will be at best limited and in some cases even false.
 Nevertheless, Jona will help you with refuel recommendation for an upcoming pitstop and you will have someone to talk to while hunting down your opponent on the long straights.

 ## Technical information